NLnetLabs/routinator/doc/manual/source/manual-page.rst

                   format.

            jsonext
+                  The list is placed into a JSON object with two members:
+                  *roas* contains the validated route origin
+                  authorizations and *routerKeys* contains the validated
+                  BGPsec router keys.
+This second member is also present when BGPsec has not been enabled, it will simply be always empty.

-                  The list is placed into a JSON object with a single element *roas* which contains an array of objects with four elements each: The autonomous system number of the network authorized to originate a prefix in *asn*, the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*.
+                  The *roas* member contains an array of objects with four elements each: The autonomous system number of the network authorized to originate a prefix in *asn*, the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*, and extended information about the source of the authorization in *source*.

+                  The *routerKeys* member contains an array of objects with four elements each: The autonomous system using the router key is given in *asn*, the key identifier as a string of hexadecimal digits in *SKI*, the actual public key as a Base 64 encoded string in *routerPublicKey*, and extended information about the source of the key is contained in *source*.

-                  Extensive information about the source of the object is given in the array *source*.
-Each item in that array is an object providing details of a source of the VRP.
-The object will have a *type* of *roa* if it was derived from a valid ROA object or *exception* if it was an assertion in a local exception file.
+                  This source information the same for route origins and router keys.
+It consists of an array.
+Each item in that array is an object providing details of a source.
+                  The object will have a *type* of *roa* if it was derived from a valid ROA object, *cer* if it was derived from a published router certificate, or *exception* if it was an assertion in a local exception file.

-                  For ROAs, *uri* provides the rsync URI of the ROA, *validity* provides the validity of the ROA itself, and *chainValidity* the validity considering the validity of the certificates along the validation chain.
+                  For RPKI objects, *uri* provides the rsync URI of the ROA or router certificate, *validity* provides the validity of the ROA itself, and *chainValidity* the validity considering the validity of the certificates along the validation chain.

                   For  assertions from local exceptions, *path* will provide the path of the local exceptions file and, optionally,